VS Code (GitHub Copilot Chat)¶

 vscode.chat_sessions¶

-GitHub Copilot Chat transcript, one JSON object per session under a per-workspace workspaceStorage/<hash>/chatSessions/ directory (windowless sessions live in globalStorage/emptyWindowChatSessions/). requests[] is the turn list: the user prompt is message.text; the assistant reply is the response parts with no kind (bare MarkdownString), joined; result.metadata.toolCallRounds[].toolCalls[].name names invoked tools; timestamp is epoch-ms. The sibling workspace.json folder URI resolves the project cwd, including vscode-remote://wsl+<distro>/<path> remotes.
+GitHub Copilot Chat transcript under a per-workspace workspaceStorage/<hash>/chatSessions/ directory (windowless sessions live in globalStorage/emptyWindowChatSessions/).
+Current sessions are a .jsonl mutation log: the first kind:0 line holds the whole session snapshot under v, then kind:1 lines set a value at key-path k and kind:2 lines replace the array at k from index i with v (truncate + append), rebuilding the requests[] list that older .json sessions store as one object.
+Either way requests[] is the turn list: the user prompt is message.text; the assistant reply is the response parts with no kind (bare MarkdownString), joined; result.metadata.toolCallRounds[].toolCalls[].name names invoked tools; timestamp is epoch-ms. The sibling workspace.json folder URI resolves the project cwd, including vscode-remote://wsl+<distro>/<path> remotes.
 VS Code does not publish a formal schema — agentgrep’s parser is the reference implementation.

 - Agent: